 How Are Cap Rates and Interest Rates Used in Private Equity Deals?

 Cap rates and interest rates have a crucial role to play in private equity real estate transactions.
-This is because all private equity commercial real estate transactions require the creation of a pro forma projection of a property’s rental income and operating expenses over a defined holding period.
-This proforma includes key assumptions about cap rates and interest rates.
+This is because all private equity CRE transactions require the creation of a pro forma projection of a property’s rental income and operating expenses over a defined holding period.
+This pro forma includes key assumptions about cap rates and interest rates.